What-Is-Local_Banner_1.jpg

 Can we really define local?

 A ‘local food system’ does not have one single definition, as everyone defines it a little bit differently.
-One of the most common factors used to define local is distance, or the geographical distance between the point of sale and point of production.
-1 For others, local can also be defined by how good their relationship is with their food producer, as well as the trust they have in that relationship.1
+One of the most common factors used to define local is the geographical distance between the point of sale and point of production.1 For others, local can also be defined by how good their relationship is with their food producer, as well as the trust they have in that relationship.1

 Short food supply chains vs local food systems